systematic-magic/aop/front matter.rst

 5.2.
 Check the format of correspondence line.
 There can be one of few correspondence lines this section.

-	- Check that name of author in corresspondence line(s) fully matches name in author list (it should be exact match, i.e. middle initials should also match, if present).
+	- Check that name of author in corresspondence line(s) fully matches name in author list (it should be exact match, i.e. middle name initials should also match, if present).

-	-
+	- Check that author name does NOT contain titles and/or degrees (e.g. Dr., Ph.D., M.D., etc.).

+	- Check that correspondence line consists of the following elements in the following order:

+		AuthorName, email: email@address.com

+	- Check that there are no comma (,) or "or" or other separators between several corresondence lines:

+		AuthorNameOne, email: emailone@address.com
+		AuthorNameTwo, email: emailtwo@address.com

+	- Check that email addresses are separated by comma, if one author has few email addresses:

+		AuthorName, email: emailone@address.com, emailtwo@address.com

+	- Check that email address is hyperlinked.